-ENGL 2281 A Writer's Life: Publishing, Proposals & Grants, 3 credits
+ENGL 2281 A Writer's Life: Paths to Publication, 3 credits Prerequisite: ENGL 1120/1121

-This course provides an opportunity for student writers to learn about the practices of book and magazine publication and promotion from working writers and publishers.
-Writing assignments may include résumés, book reviews, author interviews, writer profiles, artist statements, websites, book proposals, and grant applications.
+This course provides an opportunity for student writers to learn about the basic practices of submitting writing for publication in magazines and journals as well as full-length manuscript submission to agents and publishers.
+Students will learn about creative writing marketing and promotion from working writers, editors, and publishers and will understand the function of résumés, reviews, interviews, websites, book proposals, job opportunities, literary grant applications, and more.
 (CR-spr; Online: fall)